bobsquared/Mr_Bob_Chess/README.md

 **Engine:**

+Universal Chess Interface (UCI)
 You can call the makefile in the engine folder to create the binary.
 You can then use the binary in any UCI GUI to use it.

 **Techniques Used in Engine:**

+*Move Ordering:*

+1. Principal variation move
+2. Most valuable victim, least valuable attacker (Mvv Lva) move ordering.
+3. Killer moves heurstic.
+4. History Heuristic.

+*Pruning and Reductions:*

 - Null Move Pruning.
 - Late moves reduction.

+*Pure speed improvements:*

 - Transposition table (default 2GB memory allocated).
-- Most valuable victim, least valuable attacker (Mvv Lva) move ordering.
+- Iterative deepening
-- Principal variation search
+- Principal variation search.

-- Bitboards
+- Bitboards.
-- Magic bitboards for sliding pieces
+- Magic bitboards for sliding pieces.

+*Accuracy:*

+- Quiescence search (Mitigates the horizon effect).

+**TODO:**

+- More pruning techniques such as futility pruning.
+- Effectively implement internal iterative deepening
+- Lazy evaluation.
+- Many more.